Lychosis/crawlWerewolf/README.md

 [![Build Status](https://github.com/crawl/crawl/workflows/Build/badge.svg)](https://github.com/crawl/crawl/actions/)

+This fork adds a custom Werewolf species.
+It is OP.

 # Dungeon Crawl Stone Soup

 Dungeon Crawl Stone Soup is a game of dungeon exploration, combat and magic, involving characters of diverse skills, worshipping deities of great power and caprice.
 To win, you'll need to be a master of tactics and strategy, and prevail against overwhelming odds.